 City Councilmembers serve on various Boards and Commissions for the City.
 They also serve on outside agency boards or commissions.
 The list below shows the different city boards as well as the outside agencies that council members may serve on.

 Huntington Beach’s City Council Members are part-time elected officials.
 While they are frequently in the office, if you are interested in meeting with a Council Member, please call the City Council office at 714-536-5553 to schedule an appointment.

 You can write to the City Council at 2000 Main Street, Huntington Beach, CA 92648.

-You can also send an email to all seven City Council Members.
+You can also send an email to [email protected] to reach all seven City Council Members.

 Please note: All comments and messages submitted to the City Council regarding agenda items are public record.